Skip to main content

 info

-The ID of your flow and the available screens are supplied by the Facebook Business Manager
+The ID of your flow and the available screens are supplied by Facebook Business Manager

 Personalisation